oZelloX/QA-portfolio-/projects/facebook/manual_testing/test_cases/validate_sign_up_with_mobile_number.md

 - This test also confirms that users aged 15 can register successfully
 - The mobile number must follow the accepted format
 - The mobile number must not already be registered
+- The account created for a 15-year-old user should be treated as a teen account (ages 13–17), with appropriate restrictions applied after registration